zac7777/Entropy/Entropy/Sets/Spells/Summon Demon.md

 ---

-*Accept Joy:* 2 AP, challenges targeting creatures you summoned with this spell have a 2 higher minimum until end of turn, you gain vulnerability to mental damage until the end of combat
+*Accept Joy:* 2 AP, challenges targeting creatures you summoned with this spell have a 2 higher minimum until the end of this creatures next turn, you gain vulnerability to mental damage until the end of combat

 ---
 *Demented beings that live deep underground, harvesting those near the end of their lives for food and enjoyment*